-The United Convention on the Rights of the Child (UNCRC)
+The United Convention on the Rights of the Child

 This is a simplified version of the UNCRC.
-The convention has 54 articles in all and a few of them have been left out because they deal with the technical nature of implementing the Convention.
+The convention has 54 articles in all we have omitted a few because they deal with the technical nature of implementing the Convention.
 Articles 2, 3 and 12 underpin all the rights in the UNCRC.
 This is not an official text but a simplified version.
 It is primarily used for raising awareness amongst children and young people but it is also useful for a quick read in a workshop.